sdleffler/whisper/README.md

 **Whisper is very much work-in-progress and still being designed.
-It is not in any state for contributions (probably?) except maybe by chatting with me cuz that sounds like fun.**
+It is not in any state for contributions (probably?) except maybe by chatting with me cuz that sounds like fun.
+You can chat with me on [Twitter](https://twitter.com/sleffy_), on Discord (sleffy#6314), or by email.
+That last one's a treasure hunt, I'm sure you can find it.**

 # Whisper: a Logic Programming DSL for Rust